JanssenSimon/wimp/README.md

 Dynamic Static Website generator using inotify and pandoc to convert Markdown files into html pages.

+My goal with this software is to make it self-sufficient.

 ## DEPENDENCIES:
 - linux (using systemd and sudo)
 - posix compliant shell (some other shells work)